 In 2016/2017, it was run for four months – December till the end of March.
 During that time 42 people were referred and each night had between 10 and 17 people.

 Numbers continued to rise and in 2019/2020, over 100 people applied for tickets to use the Night Shelter.
 The average number of people who actually used it was 20.

 At the beginning of 2020 a Night Shelter was started in Wokingham under the umbrella of Pilgrim Hearts.
 This ran for two months as a trial and was run in the same way as the Bracknell Night Shelter.
 This was a huge success and we plan to continue this at the end of this year.

 The Night Shelter cannot run without volunteers and 240 people volunteered to be involved with the last Night Shelter.
 Volunteers have many roles.
 They cook, set out tables for meals, set up beds, wash up, clear down everything afterwards and spend time talking to our guests.
 Volunteers are invaluable.
 Anyone wishing to volunteer should complete a volunteer application form.
 This can be found by clicking here for Bracknell and here for Wokingham.

 Because of Coronavirus restrictions, the Night Shelters have had to close for the winter of 2020/2021.
-Most of our guests have been housed however due to funding being made available.
-There is still ongoing support for our guests and the Drop In was been able to open in November.
+Most of our guests have been housed however, due to funding being made available.
+There is still ongoing support for our guests and the Drop In was able to open again in November.

 You can find out more about Pilgrim Hearts, the Night Shelter and the Drop In Centre by clicking here.